-The Russell Barn (our wedding barn) was erected in 1892 in Manilla, Indiana-just outside of Shelbyville and moved to Bloomington in 2016.
+The Russell Barn (the wedding barn) is a unique wedding venue in Indiana that was erected in 1892 in Manilla, IN-just outside of Shelbyville and moved to Bloomington in 2016.

 When Jeff and I purchased the farm and seriously considered hosting events at the farm, we weren’t sure how to proceed.
 The only thing we did know for sure, is that we needed a large open covered space, and we knew we could not put up a modern barn.
 We thought that a modern barn would take away from the historic feel of the property and wouldn’t provide the atmosphere and character we wanted.
 We communicated our thoughts to our families, looked at old barns and lumber on every applicable site on the internet, and eventually decided to wait.
 Wait for what, we didn’t know.